dfinity/portal/docs/tutorials/hackathon-prep-guide/1-what-is-icp.md

 ## Overview

 The Internet Computer (ICP) is a transparent and secure blockchain network that enables developers to create and deploy fully decentralized applications.
 Decentralized applications are created through deploying smart contracts, which are known as **canisters** on ICP.
 Canisters are highly scalable to directly serve user experiences.
-Each canister on the Internet Computer is hosted on an independent version of the blockchain network called a **subnet**.
+Each canister on the Internet Computer is hosted on an independent version of the blockchain network called a **subnet**. **Subnets** can seamlessly communicate with each other.

 ## Vision of the Internet Computer